-Wild hedgehog mushroom soup is full of umami flavor and is perfect for the fall season.
+Wild hedgehog mushroom soup is full of umami flavor and is perfect for the autumn season.
 The soup consists of hedgehog mushrooms, garlic, onion, white wine, vegetable stock, and a bit of heavy cream.
-It is a perfect appetizer for four people.
+It is a perfect appetizer as well as main course.

 You can use all kinds of wild mushrooms including hedgehog mushrooms, chanterelles, funnel chanterelles, black trumpet mushrooms, and much more.
 I love mixing the wild mushrooms as well.
 On the picture above you might spot a few funnel chanterelles mixed in with the hedgehogs in the soup.